prosdev/property-management-service/readme.md

 #### VIII. (_Route_) GET Properties Given Location (lng, lat)
 Get all the properties within certain distance of a given location.
+Will only return certain selected properties of the Entity back.

 |   Method  |   Path            |
 |:------:|:------:|